-Answer: You've heard Colombia is dangerous and that travel to Colombia is deadly.
-In this traveler's opinion, it's not; it's very safe.
-The days when crime and craziness ruled Colombia are over, and cocaine is no longer a chief export -- try flowers, fashion and coffee instead.
-And try Colombia -- travel to Colombia is safe, friends.
+You've likely heard Colombia is dangerous and that travel to Colombia is deadly.
+In our opinion, it's not; it's very safe.
+The days when crime and craziness ruled Colombia are over, and cocaine is no longer a chief export -- try flowers, fashion, and coffee instead.
+And try Colombia -- travel to Colombia is safe.

-Naturally, as with travel anywhere, you should check US government travel warnings, and you should read articles from travelers (see more of those from Colombia travelers below) to decide whether any country is safe enough for you to visit.
+Naturally, as with travel anywhere, you should check US government travel warnings, and you should read recent articles from travelers to decide whether any country is safe enough for you to visit.

-Colombia is hard at work showing the world what a safe and easy, passionate and pretty paradise it is -- believe the ads, amigos.
-I visited Colombia in summer 2009, and I felt perfectly safe every second.
-I've strolled Bogota's streets after dark, merrily shopping for Colombia's justly famous, luscious leather and getting-famous fashion; I've sipped Colombia's fabulous fresh fruit drinks at Medellin curbsides late night; I've wandered the waterfront in Cartagena under the full moon -- no worries whatsoever (though always take usual travel safety precautions). *However,* I've not traveled to small towns and national parks, and apparently narco terrorists and coca growers, and certainly guerillas and paramilitary forces, can be encountered in remote areas, especially the southern and western rainforest jungles.
+Colombia is hard at work showing the world what a safe and easy, passionate, and pretty paradise it is -- believe the ads, amigos.
+You'll likely be perfectly safe strolling Bogota's streets after dark, merrily shopping for Colombia's luscious leather and getting-famous fashions, or sipping fabulous fresh fruit drinks in Medellin curbside late night.
+However, narco-terrorists, guerillas, and paramilitary forces can be encountered in remote areas, especially the southern and western rainforest jungles.
 The cities, though, seem as safe as any other world city.

 Colombia's got a long history of overcoming difficulty from within and without.
 After surviving pirates on its Caribbean coast for centuries, Colombians spent many years ousting Spaniard conquerors in the early 1800's, even enduring Inquisition-as-retribution on their own soil in Cartagena (where the Palace of the Inquisition is now a must-see Cartagena museum).